 At lap number 3 things started to get a little dark for a bit, don’t know why maybe I wasn’t drinking enough or eating enough but there was a patch there around the 45km mark where I was just thinking “Damn, I have to run almost another marathon still!”
 I laugh about it now but that thought continued on with me to the next aid station.

-I had some coke and bananas and the somewhat bad thoughts just managed to dissipate from my mind.
-I should also mention that during this race from about 8 am onwards, the Whistler 50 relay race had started and used the same trail course.
+I had a Coca-Cola and bananas and the somewhat bad thoughts just managed to dissipate from my mind.
+During this race from about 8 a.m. onwards, the Whistler 50 relay race had started and used the same trail course.
 Our Vancouver run club, Fraser Street Run Club, had its own team running the relay as well, so I was great to see so many familiar faces out on the course.
 This was great, having so many people around and cheering, it really helps with motivation.

 Roy was standing in the middle of the trail looking bummed out.
 He told me that he was cramping in his hamstrings.
-I asked him what I could do to help but he told me there was nothing I could do and to just keep going.
+I asked him what I could do to help.
+But, he told me there was nothing I could do and to just keep going.
 So I continued on my fourth and final 20km lap.
-After less than a minute of running, I hear some yelling coming from behind me and I figured Roy was cramping up really badly.
-I know that feeling and it sucks.
+After less than a minute of running, I hear some yelling coming from behind me.
+I figured Roy was cramping up really badly, I know that feeling and it sucks.

 I continue running the loops, through the golf course and then through the dirt trail section around the picturesque Lost Lake and on to the last aid station about 3 km from the finish line.
 The aid station guy yells ‘Good Job!’ as I ran by.
 I was not going to stop with only 3 km left.
 I was conscious that maybe Roy healed up from his leg cramp and was right behind me or anyone for that matter- your mind plays crazy games with you at this stage of an ultra.
 That must be the worst fear that someone is going to pass you within the last kilometre of an 80 km race.
 Luckily, no one passed me in the last few kilometres.

-A really big thanks to everyone at the Whistler 50 race for a great job in every aspect of putting this one together and running it smoothly.
+A really big thanks to everyone at the Whistler 50 race!
+Thank you for a great job in every aspect of putting this one together and running it smoothly.
 Also big shout out to Kintec / North Shore Athletics for the entry and support.
 And of course, a huge thank you to the good people from Fraser Street Run Club.